 Why do legal documents show 2 rates?
 Click Here for info.

 What is title insurance?
-See video below.
+See video link below.
 Note: there is a lender policy and a homeowner policy, if you would like to add the homeowner policy it is cheaper to do both at the same time so be sure to advise your lawyer.
 Click Here for info.

 Adjustable Rate Mortgage (ARM): A type of mortgage in which the interest rate applied on the outstanding balance varies throughout the life of the loan.
 The interest rate resets based on the lender’s Prime rate plus or minus a variance.
 With most ARM mortgages, different from VRM mortgages (variable rate mortgages) the mortgage payment adjusts automatically with each change in interest rate.